National Environmental Policy Act

 The Environmental Assessment for Blueback Salmon habitat restoration considered alternatives to achieve restored river functioning.
-These potential actions were aimed to return large wood debris, stream-side forest structure, sediment deposition, and application of silviculture reforestation techniques necessary to provide improved salmon habitat.
+These potential actions were aimed to return large woody debris, streamside forest structure, sediment deposition, and application of silviculture reforestation techniques necessary to provide improved salmon habitat.

-The National Environmental Policy Act (NEPA) of 1969 process requires an evaluation of relevant environmental effects of a project or action (on federal lands or using federal dollars), including consideration of a series of pertinent alternatives.
+The NEPA process requires an evaluation of relevant environmental effects of a project or action.
+This includes consideration of a series of pertinent alternatives.
 The NEPA process for the Upper Quinault River Restoration effort began when the Quinault Indian Nation developed a proposal to address a need to take an action.
-Once a determination was made that the proposed action required initiating the NEPA process, three alternative levels of analysis were evaluated for applicability and compliance with the law.

 By applying the restoration approach that includes carrying out incremental actions (projects) over the next 20-30 years to provide positive cumulative benefits to the natural environment rather than cumulative negative impacts, the desired long term goals of the Quinault Indian Nation may be achieved.
-Benefits derived from implementation of plan elements would accrue over time and, while some objectives such as restoration of mature floodplain forests may require up to 100 years to materialize, others such as conserving existing salmon habitat and reducing risks to life and property should become apparent on a much shorter time scale.
+Benefits derived from implementation of plan elements will accrue over time and, while some objectives such as restoration of mature floodplain forests may require up to 100 years to materialize.
+Others outcomes such as conserving existing salmon habitat and reducing risks to life and property should become apparent on a much shorter time scale.

 Engineered Log Jams (ELJs)